teambit/docs/docs/bit-dot-dev/bit-dev.md

 **Ripple CI** (closed beta) unleashes the true power of components like never before possible.

 It is the first and most powerful continuous integration system ever built for component-driven development.
-With Ripple, teams in the organization can constantly and independently release fast automated updated to components and continuously integrate these changes to all impacted teams and applications.
+With Ripple, teams in the organization can constantly and independently release fast automated update to components and continuously integrate these changes to all impacted teams and applications.
 It’s a better way to build together.

 Thanks to its component-driven design, Ripple unlocks 4 game-changing features: